Stick Cane Short Staff Staff Staff Lore

 Tai Chi for Mind and Body.
 By David Carradine.
 Instructional videotapes, 2 volumes.

 Tai Chi Golden Ruler "It is a system of Taoist Yoga, or energy exercises, which employ a special tool - the "chih", or ruler.
 The T'ai Chi Golden Ruler has seven "internal" basic exercises

 and eight advanced exercises.
 The exercises are performed in repetition with the ruler held between the palms on a meridian point called the "pericardium point."
 Each exercise coordinates

+movement, breath, mental and visual focus along the energy meridians of the body.
 There are good, brief descriptions of each of the 15 exercises in the Tai Chi Golden Ruler.

 Published by the Dragonfly Tai Chi Club.